brandonbridge/GeoMorpho/Fragmentary Analysis/README.md

 To execute the Jupyter Notebook, first extract the .csv files from the zipped Fragment Files directory to the same location as the .ipynb file.
+Or they can be constructed with Combinatorics.ipynb.